obarthel/amiga-smbfs/README.md

 #### 5.1.6. `CHANGECASE/S`

-By default the password you provide with the `PASSWORD` option will not be changed before it is used for accessing the server's shared network file system.
+By default, the password you provide with the `PASSWORD` option will not be changed before it is used for accessing the server's shared network file system.

 However, it may be required to change the password to all-uppercase characters before it can be used.
 If this is necessary, you should either provide the password in this form or resort to the `CHANGECASE` option, which will cause it to be translated to all upper case characters.